-Most seniors prefer to stay at home as long as possible rather than move into a nursing home. . .Read more
+Most seniors prefer to stay at home as long as possible rather than move into a nursing home.
+For many families, this means e...Read more

 Medicaid Recovery of Home Catches Many Families by Surprise

 States are becoming more aggressive about collecting reimbursement for Medicaid nursing home care, and families of deceased recipients are often stunned to discover that the state has laid claim to the family home, according to a recent article in The Christian Science Monitor.

 The article, on the federally mandated practice known as Medicaid estate recovery, reports that state Medicaid authorities often target the home because it's all that's left after beneficiaries have qualified for Medicaid coverage of nursing home care.

 No estate recovery can take place until the death of the recipient's spouse, or as long as there is a child of the deceased who is under 21 or who is blind or disabled.
 Still, states go after assets like the home in a variety of ways, producing confusion, anger, and even lawsuits, according to the article.
 And the advance notice given to families that the home could later be seized if they accept Medicaid coverage is sometimes inadequate.